 Fly masks are amazing for eye injuries – I was able to tape up this mask for Comet when he scratched his cornea and needed to “wear a patch” for a few days.

 - Fabric.
 Some masks are super fine and thin, to be worn during riding.
-(This is common for head shakers.)
+This is common for head shakers.
 Others are more durable, designed for turnout.
 Some are super stiff, which is good as you can “mold” them to stay far away from the eyes.
-These types typically have darts in them around the eyes for this very reason.
+These types typically have darts around the eyes for this very reason.
 Please be sure to notice if the weave is starting to break, as the stiff fabrics can create eye-pokey-out pieces when torn.

 - Color.
 You name it, it exists.